The Pros and Cons of Burial vs. Cremation

 Cremation is currently the most popular method of disposition in the United States as well as the least expensive option.
 While a burial costs $9,000 on average (with full funeral services), families can expect to pay around $3,500 with services included.
 Here's some of the pros and cons of opting for a cremation.

 - Cremation is generally preferred by the Hindu and Buddhist faiths.

-- Cremations is usually a much cheaper alternative to burial.
+- Cremation is usually a much cheaper alternative to burial.

-- Cremation is considered to be more environmentally friendly that burial.
+- Cremation is considered to be more environmentally friendly than burial.

 - There are many more options for where cremated remains can be kept, scattered or buried.

 - Cremated remains can be kept or scattered in multiple locations and are easy to transport.